dblaschke-LANL/PyDislocDyn/readme.md

 Defines functions to generate tensors of elastic constants and compliances.

 * dislocations.py</br>
-Defines functions to compute dislocation displacement gradient fields, self energy and line tension.
+Defines functions and classes to compute dislocation displacement gradient fields, self energy, and line tension.

 * phononwind.py</br>
 Defines functions to compute the drag coefficient from phonon wind.